canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 We've covered a lot of ground to get this far.
 For a final, challenge question, let's see if we can deal with one of the most famous rockets in spaceflight history: the Saturn V rocket that took humans to the Moon.
 Can we work out its total delta-v?

-The Saturn V stack consists of the following components:
+The Apollo Saturn V stack consists of the following components:

  - first stage: S-IC.
 Masses $$130\,000\unit{kg}$$ empty, and $$2\,290\,000\unit{kg}$$ full.
 Exhaust velocity: $$2.58\unit{kms^{-1}}$$ (at sea level).
  - second stage: S-II.
 Masses $$40\,100\unit{kg}$$ empty (including the S-II/S-IVB interchange), and $$496\,200\unit{kg}$$ full.
 Exhaust velocity: $$4.13\unit{kms^{-1}}$$ (in vacuum).
  - third stage: S-IVB.
 Masses $$13,500\unit{kg}$$ empty (including the instrument unit), and $$123\,000\unit{kg}$$ full.
 Exhaust velocity: $$4.13\unit{kms^{-1}}$$ (in vacuum).
  - Command and Service Module: masses $$11\,900\unit{kg}$$ empty, and $$28\,800\unit{kg}$$ full.
 Exhaust velocity: $$3.13\unit{kms^{-1}}$$.
- - Lunar Module: masses $$15\,200\unit{kg}$$ at launch.

-After the third stage has emptied, the Lunar Module docks with the Command and Service Module, and the Command and Service Module is used to enter lunar orbit.
-After the astronauts return from the Moon, the Lunar Module is released, and the Command and Service Module completes the rest of the mission alone.

-Because it is difficult to work out exactly how much delta-v is spent before the Lunar Module is jettisoned, we analyse the Apollo 8 mission, which did not carry a Lunar Module.
-Instead, Apollo 8 carried a Lunar Test Article, massing $$9\,000\unit{kg}$$, which was jetisoned along with the third stage.
+On all the missions after Apollo 8, there was also a Lunar Module, which flew with the Command and Service Module until the moon.
+However, because it is difficult to work out exactly how much delta-v is spent before the Lunar Module is jettisoned, let's analyse the Apollo 8 mission, which did not carry a Lunar Module.
+Instead, Apollo 8 carried...

+ - a Lunar Test Article, massing $$9\,000\unit{kg}$$, which was jettisoned along with the third stage.

 What is the total delta-v available to Apollo 8?